 Zermatt isn't worth the trip in bad weather.
 If your reservations are flexible, consider skipping that leg and going straight to Lausanne (take the Glacier Express only to Brig, then change for Lausanne).

 By Car: Although this itinerary is designed for public transportation, it can be done by car with a few modifications.
 Obviously, you won't take the scenic rail trips.
-Instead, drive from Appenzell straight to the Pontresina area, then continue through Tirano and on to Lugano (via Lake Como in Italy).
+Instead, drive from Appenzell straight to the Upper Engadine, then continue through Tirano and on to Lugano (via Lake Como in Italy).
 From Lugano, drive to Zermatt (crossing again through Italy) and resume the above itinerary, visiting Luzern at the end before returning to Zürich.
 The French Swiss countryside and the area around Murten merit more time if you have a car.

-Beyond Switzerland: Switzerland, right in the middle of Western Europe, splices neatly into a multicountry trip by car or train.
+Beyond Switzerland: Switzerland, right in the middle of western Europe, splices neatly into a multicountry trip by car or train.
 For instance, the Appenzell region is a likely gateway to Germany's Bavaria or Austria's Tirol.
 Italy's Lake Como is a stone's throw from Lugano (in fact, the Bernina Express bus drives right alongside it) — and Milan is not much farther.
 If you're in Lausanne, you're literally looking at France (across Lake Geneva), and a handy train ride whisks you to Lyon or Chamonix.
-And big Swiss cities are efficiently connected by night trains and fast day trains to destinations in all of these countries and beyond.
+And big Swiss cities are efficiently connected by fast trains to destinations in all of these countries and beyond.